marc0janssen/restic-backup-helper/README.md

 * `RESTIC_TAG` - Optional.
 To tag the images created by the container.
 * `NFS_TARGET` - Optional.
 If set the given NFS is mounted, i.e. `mount -o nolock -v ${NFS_TARGET} /mnt/restic`. `RESTIC_REPOSITORY` must remain it's default value!
 * `BACKUP_CRON` - A cron expression to run the backup.
 Note: cron daemon uses UTC time zone.
 Default: `0 */6 * * *` aka every 6 hours.
+* `BACKUP_ROOT_DIR` - The source path you like to backup.
+If not specified '/data' is assumed.
 * `RESTIC_FORGET_ARGS` - Optional.
 Only if specified `restic forget` is run with the given arguments after each backup.
 Example value: `-e "RESTIC_FORGET_ARGS=--prune --keep-last 10 --keep-hourly 24 --keep-daily 7 --keep-weekly 52 --keep-monthly 120 --keep-yearly 100"`
 * `RESTIC_JOB_ARGS` - Optional.
 Allows to specify extra arguments to the back up job such as limiting bandwith with `--limit-upload` or excluding file masks with `--exclude`.
 * `AWS_ACCESS_KEY_ID` - Optional.
 When using restic with AWS S3 storage.